jhinmainksta/drone/docs/en/educational_contests.md

 ### Course requirements

 * The course is related to the direction of Aerial robotics.
-* Programmable quadcopter kit COEX Clover 4 and/or The Clover simulation environment should be used as the main tool in the course;
+* Programmable quadcopter kit COEX Drone 4 and/or The Drone simulation environment should be used as the main tool in the course;
-  > **Note** *The version of COEX Clover is not earlier than [version 4](https://clover.coex.tech/en/assemble_4.html).
-The virtual machine image is not earlier than [version 1.0](https://github.com/CopterExpress/clover_vm/releases/tag/v1.0).
+  > **Note** *The version of COEX Drone is not earlier than [version 4](https://drone.coex.tech/en/assemble_4.html).
+The virtual machine image is not earlier than [version 1.0](https://github.com/CopterExpress/drone_vm/releases/tag/v1.0).
 * The course is located on a public platform (e.g., Coursera).
 * The course can be either paid or free of charge.
 One public lesson from the course is submitted for the competition;
 * The lesson submitted for the contest should be publicly accessible.